Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Introduction

-1. \textbf{Theoretical framework for discretionary expertise in data-driven interventions.} We develop a causal graphical framework to define and audit for human expertise in the interventional setting.
-Extending prior work on expertise in pure prediction tasks \cite{alurAuditingHumanExpertise2023,alurHumanExpertiseAlgorithmic2024}, we define \emph{expertly targeted action} in terms of three causal conditions (effectiveness, targeting, and heterogeneoty) and derive a statistical condition that is necessary but insufficient for proving expertise in interventions.
-We highlight a fundamental impossibility result in the interventional setting: discretionary expertise cannot be identified from observational data alone.
+We develop a causal graphical framework to define and audit for human expertise in the interventional setting (\S\ref{sec:theory}), adding to a growing body of research studying information asymmetries in human-AI collaboration \cite{balakrishnanHumanAlgorithmCollaboration2025,guo2025value,holsteinConceptualFrameworkHuman2020,alurAuditingHumanExpertise2023,alurHumanExpertiseAlgorithmic2024,agarwalCombiningHumanExpertise2023,hoongImprovingAIAssistedDecisionMaking2025}.
+Extending prior work on auditing for human expertise in pure prediction tasks \cite{alurAuditingHumanExpertise2023,alurHumanExpertiseAlgorithmic2024}, we define \emph{expertly targeted action} in terms of three causal criteria (effectiveness, targeting, and heterogeneity) and analyze a statistical condition that is necessary but insufficient for proving expertise in interventions.
+We highlight a fundamental impossibility result: expertly targeted action cannot be identified from observational data alone.

-2. \textbf{Empirical evidence of expert discretion in data-driven advising.} Using quantitative data from the MAAPS randomized trial, we test for discretionary expertise by examining whether specific advisor interventions predict student outcomes (persistence, GPA) conditional on algorithmically available features.
-We identify five such `expert' interventions ($p<0.05$) through a conditional independence test of the statistical condition identified in our theoretical framework.
-Subsequent qualitative analysis of advisor comments show that advisors indeed incorporate non-algorithmic context, such as the student's personal circumstances, or financial troubles, into the `expert' interventions.
+\paragraph{Contribution 2: Quantitative and Qualitative Evidence of Expertise.} We provide empirical evidence for advisor expertise using both quantitative and qualitative data from the MAAPS trial.
+Quantitatively, we test the statistical condition characterized in our theoretical framework, whether logged advisor interventions depend on student outcomes (persistence, GPA) conditional on algorithmically available features; our analysis is relative to any potential algorithm based on these features.
+We identify five such potential expert interventions ($p<0.05$) (\S\ref{sec:expertise_quant}).
+Qualitative analysis of advisor comments shows that advisors incorporate non-algorithmic context, such as the student's personal circumstances, career goals, or financial troubles, into these interventions.
+Finally, we document heterogeneity in advising styles, finding that one style elicits more holistic information about students and is associated with improved graduation rates.
+Together, these findings emphasize the importance of advisor discretion for administering targeted student support (\S\ref{sec:expertise_qual}).

-3. \textbf{Impact of advising on student outcomes and equity.} We explore differences in advising styles across advisors, finding qualitative evidence of variation (i.e., academic vs. holistic focus) but no statistically significant advisor-specific effects on outcomes.
-A power analysis suggests our study is underpowered to detect many forms of heterogeneity, underscoring the methodological challenges of equity evaluation in real-world deployments.

-These findings illustrate the critical role of human discretion in algorithm-assisted interventions and highlight the importance of human factors to the success of data-driven college advising.